 • Correcting his math work was fun.

 • And, he noticed his number reversals himself!
+It was very easy to compare his numbers to mine.

-More ideas for practicing addition facts:
+Here are more ideas for practicing math facts:

 11 Comments